Ma-Boyu/Ma-Boyu.github.io/_pages/about.md

 <li style="font-size: 0.93em; line-height: 1.6;">2023.05.11: All research for my PhD thesis DONE!
 Tears of joy! 😭</li>

 <li style="font-size: 0.93em; line-height: 1.6; text-indent: -1.2em; padding-left: 1.2em;">
-  2023.02.22: My third SCI paper — a review on space robotics — was finally accepted by AISY! 🚀<br>
-  <span style="display: inline-block; padding-left: 6.9em;">From a rough idea in Dec 2020 to a complete publication, it took over two years of</span>
-  <span style="display: inline-block; padding-left: 6.9em;">refining, rewriting, and not giving up.
-Perseverance paid off!</span>
+  2023.02.22: My third SCI paper — a review on space robotics — was finally accepted by AISY!🚀 From a rough idea in Dec 2020 to a complete publication, it took over two years of refining, rewriting, and not giving up.
+Perseverance paid off!
 </li>

 <li style="font-size: 0.93em; line-height: 1.6;">2023.01.07: My second Ph.D.
 SCI paper was accepted by EAAI — time to celebrate! 🎉</li>

 <li style="font-size: 0.93em; line-height: 1.6; text-indent: -1.2em; padding-left: 1.2em;">
-  2022.02.27: Got my first review invitation from IEEE TSMC — my debut as a journal reviewer!<br>
-  <span style="display: inline-block; padding-left: 6.9em;">Feeling excited and honored! 🤓</span>
+  2022.02.27: Got my first review invitation from IEEE TSMC — my debut as a journal reviewer!
+Feeling excited and honored! 🤓
 </li>

 <li style="font-size: 0.93em; line-height: 1.6;">2021.01.16: My first SCI paper was accepted by FME — what a big step in my research journey! 🎉</li>